WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 3. Learn the model
 4. Predict the response

-`scikit-learn` requires that the design matrix $X$ and target vector $y$ be numpy arrays so let's oblige.
+`scikit-learn` requires that the design matrix $$X$$ and target vector $$y$$ be numpy arrays so let's oblige.
 Furthermore, we need to split our data into training and test sets.
 The following code does just that.

 ```python
 # loading libraries